-Upon receipt of a complaint (even an anonymous complaint), or if a school employee otherwise learns of any occurrence of possible conduct prohibited by this policy, the school employee shall promptly and orally notify and follow up with a DASA form with the Building Principal no later than one school day after such school employee witnesses or receives the complaint or learns of such conduct.
+Upon receipt of a complaint (even an anonymous complaint), or if a school employee otherwise learns of any occurrence of possible conduct prohibited by this policy, the school employee shall promptly notify the Building Principal, both orally and in writing and follow up with a DASA form no later than one school day after such school employee witnesses or receives the complaint or learns of such conduct.
 Such school employees shall also file a written report with the Building Principal no later than two school days after making such an oral report.

 After receipt of a complaint, the Building Principal shall lead or supervise a thorough investigation of the alleged harassing, bullying and/or retaliatory conduct.
 The Principal or the Principal's designee shall ensure that such investigation is completed promptly and investigated in accordance with the terms of district policy.
 All complaints shall be treated as confidential and private to the extent possible within legal constraints.